DETAILED ACTION

 Per claims 1, 8, and 15, Mendes teaches all of the claim limitations:

-A system, comprising: a client device associated with a user, the client device comprising a processor and a memory; and at least one application stored in the memory that, when executed by the client device, causes the client device in a Hypertext Transfer Protocol (HTTP) session, to [Abstract, Paragraphs 0013-0015, and 0051 and 0057]:
+A system, comprising: a client device associated with a user, the client device comprising a processor and a memory; and at least one application stored in the memory that, when executed by the client device, causes the client device, in a same Hypertext Transfer Protocol (HTTP) session in which an application by the user has been approved and a secure provisioning token has been generated indicating a creation of a transaction account for the user and encoded into an encoded token by a first computing device and transmitted to a second computing device for display to the user, to [Abstract, Paragraphs 0013-0015, and, 0035, 0051 and 0057 and 0071]:

-decode the QR code to obtain a secure provisioning token (the token is decoded to determine information within the code including secure data and other related unique data that is interpreted as token data such as the hash key) [Paragraph 0094],
+decode the encoded token displayed on the second computing device (the token is decoded to determine information within the code including secure data and other related unique data that is interpreted as token data such as the hash key) [Paragraph 0094],

-send a request for transaction account data associated with a transaction account, wherein the request comprises a client-provided token that is based on the QR code that is configured to be displayed to the user (the information obtain from the decoding of the code allows for the device to send a request for a funding account, the account information being later received by the device) [Paragraphs 0095-0096],
+send a request for transaction account data associated with a transaction account to a first computing device, wherein the request comprises a client-provided token that is based on the encoded token (the information obtain from the decoding of the code allows for the device to send a request for a funding account, the account information being later received by the device) [Paragraphs 0095-0096],

-receive the transaction account data associated with the transaction account in response to the client-provided token being validated (account details are received by the device wherein said details are interpreted as the transaction account data received in response to the user providing secure information interpreted as the client provided token data such as a password, pin, etc.) [Paragraphs 0071, and 0098-0099], and
+receive, from the first computing device, the transaction account data in response to the client-provided token being validated, based on a determination that the client-provided token matches the secure provisioning token (account details are received by the device wherein said details are interpreted as the transaction account data received in response to the user providing secure information interpreted as the client provided token data such as a password, pin, etc.) [Paragraphs 0071, and 0098-0099], and

 Per claims 3, 13 and 19, Mendes teaches wherein the secure provisioning token comprises at least one of: a first identifier that identifies the at least one application for the transaction account, a second identifier that identifies an approval of the at least one application, or a third identifier that identifies the transaction account created as a result of the approval of the at least one application [Paragraphs 0035, 0090, and 0098-0099].